DSSatPitt/katz-python-workshop/README.md

 Location:

-* [Digital Scholarship Commons](http://www.library.pitt.edu/digital-scholarship-commons) on the ground floor of Hillman Library (to the left of the elevator bank).
+* [Digital Scholarship Commons](http://www.library.pitt.edu/digital-scholarship-commons) on the ground floor of Hillman Library (in the back to the left of the elevator bank).

 Lead Instructors: